JoshuaDull/GitHub-Desktop/_episodes/04-github-pages.md

 It's possible to create a new branch directly on GitHub.

 > ## Create a new branch
-> 1. On your `<github_username>.github.io` repo, create a new branch called 'gh-pages'.
+> 1. Using GitHub Desktop, create a new branch in your `github_username.github.io` repo:
+> - Click the arrow next to 'Current branch'
+> - Click 'New branch'
+> - Name the new branch 'gh-pages' and click 'Create'.
-> 2. Open a new text file.
+> 2. In your text editor, create a new text file.
-> 3. Add a header '## Hello World'.
+> 3. Add a header like: '## Hello World' or any other text.
+> 4. Save the file to your local repository.
+Make sure the file is named 'index.md'.
-> 2. In GitHub Desktop, make a commit and push this new branch to our remote repository.
+> 5. Using GitHub Desktop, make a new commit and push this new branch to our remote repository.
 >
 {: .checklist}